-Sprinkled with almost a dozen mesmerising beaches, Lord Howe Island is an irresistible holiday destination for sun-seekers.
+Sprinkled with almost a dozen mesmerising beaches and many other natural attractions, Lord Howe Island is an irresistible holiday destination for sun-seekers.
 There is a wide range of different styles of beaches upon the island, despite it only being 10kms long and less than two kilometres at its widest point.

 This splendid beach is found about a half way down the eastern coast of Lord Howe Island, just metres from the island’s airport.
 The main ‘township’ of Lord Howe is less than two miles from the beach, so visitors can effortlessly reach it via bicycle, on foot or by car.